dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Solutions/Spring2019.md

 > Work with matrix of all ones instead.
 > Eyeball eigenvectors.
-> Coefficients in minimal polynomial
+> Coefficients in minimal polynomial: size of largest Jordan block
+> Size of eigenspaces:

 ### a